 Applications are considered from September each year for admission the following September's intake.
 As places are limited on this programme each year, applicants are advised to submit their application as soon as possible to give them the best chance of securing one of these places.
 Applicants who clearly fulfil the criteria but who cannot be offered a place will be asked whether they would like to wait for possible cancellations in the ongoing round and/or like to be considered again in a year's time.
 Selection will be made on the basis of academic merits and promise, and it can involve interviews and/or other types of preliminary on-site performance evaluation.

 - Student numbers on this programme are restricted to 8 students per cohort and applications will be considered in the order that they are received.

 - How to apply

 Please note that there is one annual admission point in January to the PhD degree course in Bioethics and Medical Jurisprudence.
-The deadline to apply is December 2013 at the very latest .
+The deadline to apply for September 2015 is August 2015 at the very latest .
 However, we strongly advise that you apply as soon as possible in order to be guaranteed a place on the course.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|